dy/piezo/docs/r&d.md

       stack.push(x)
     }
     ```

-## [x] Should we make `a,b` saved to stack, `a..b` saved to heap? -> no, storing range in stack is meaningless

-  + meets limitation of 1000 members for stack
-  + can possibly optimize sequences calc
-  + v128 can store a..b
-    - we can's store generic ranges `a..b[]`
-  + allows returning plain arrays in JS side
-  - cannot export such function

 ## [x] Assignment resolution `x = (1,2,3)` vs `x[1,2,3] = x[3,1,2]` - iterated (last item) vs saved/restored